 Still, depending all the time on a cab is not the best solution.
 To ease my journey, I chose to change locations halfway through the holiday, so I’ve spent the first three nights at a hotel near the Jumeirah beach, named Park Regis Boutique (Jumeirah Street), and the last three in Downtown Dubai, at Rose Rayhaan by Rotana (Sheikh Zayed Road), one of the tallest hotels in the world, at 333 meters.
 Thinking back as I write, Dubai Marina also deserves a night or two… Oh, well, have that in mind when making plans.
 Services were outstanding almost all the time, so I can’t really complain about much.
 The only annoying thing was the traffic noise.

 Guide to Dubai

-- No visit to the UAE cannot be completed without a trip to the desert.
-The easiest way to do that is a safari tour.
-The prices for such an experience start at around €30, but can go up, depending on the programme.
-There are many companies that offer this kind of activity, so it’s a matter of personal choice – I used this website to book it.
-It included 30 minutes of dune bashing in Al Badayer Desert (situated in the Emirate of Sharjah, 80 kilometres away from Dubai), a photo stop on the high desert dunes, 15 minutes of sandboarding and, the only part that I disliked, a short camel ride.
-The two camels looked tired and unhappy, so I refused to take part in this activity.
+→ No visit to the UAE is complete without a trip to the desert, and the easiest way to do that is the safari tour.
+Prices start at around €30, but can go up quite a lot, depending on the activities.
+There are many companies that offer tours, so it’s a matter of personal choice – I used this website to book mine.
+It included 30 minutes of dune bashing in Al Badayer Desert (situated in the Emirate of Sharjah, 80 kilometers away from Dubai), a photo stop on the high desert dunes, 15 minutes of sandboarding and a short camel ride, which I totally disliked.
+The two camels looked tired and unhappy, and since I don’t support this kind of entertainment, I refused to take part.

-- What I’ve missed, but would have liked to try or see: the longest urban zipline in the world, XLine Dubai Marina, and Jumeirah Mosque, the largest mosque of the city.
-Take my advice and have them in mind, when planning your trip.
+→ What I’ve missed, but would have liked to try or see: the longest urban zipline in the world, which looks amazing: XLine Dubai Marina, and Jumeirah Mosque, the largest mosque of the city.
+Have them in mind, when planning your trip.

 Author: Marian Bulacu